jplehmann/textbites/README.md

 Todo
 ----
-o do Line return an index to their user?
+o can I use generator expressions anywhere rather than LC's o do Line return an index to their user?
-- can i refactor with other objects?  or more helpers?
+- can i refactor with other objects?
+  - helpers to eliminate -1 everywhere?
 - Create a second implementation with a 'simpler' non-view approach
   - ViewImpl
   - ContainerImpl